subparry/subway-path-finder/README.md

 $ npm install
 ```

-First you have to have a json file defining the subway structure.
-For this you can follow the sample `sampleInput.json` provided at the project root.
+You need to have a json file defining the subway structure.
+For this you can follow the sample `sampleInput.json` or `metroDeChile.json` provided at the project root.

 There is also a schema file `networkSchema.js` following JSONSchema spec that you can check for validating your json data.